bhavaygg/InSTAnT/README.md

 InSTAnT
 =========

-**InSTAnT** is a toolkit to idetify gene pairs which are d-colocalized from single molecule measurement data e.g. MERFISH or SeqFISH.
+**InSTAnT** is a toolkit to identify gene pairs which are d-colocalized from single molecule measurement data e.g. MERFISH or SeqFISH.
 A gene pair is d-colocalized when their transcripts are within distance d across many cells.